HibaKob/SyntheticMicroBundle/Example/README.md

 * `*_Frame%04_TissueTexture.png`: The microbundle texture isolated from "Frame%04" based on "*_Mask.tif" and saved with transparent background.

-* `Warped_Frame%04.tif`: The region of interest isolated from the microbundle texture image using "Synthetic_Mask_*.tif" and deformed based on displacement results extracted from FE simulations.
-Each frame is a '512x512' 'uint16' image.
+* `SyntheticTexture_%i.tif`: The region of interest isolated from the microbundle texture image using "Synthetic_Mask_*.tif" and deformed based on displacement results extracted from FE simulations.
+Each file is a '200x512x512' 'uint16' array.

-* `Noisy_Frame%04.tif`: The synthetic frames with Perlin noise added to the textured region.
-Each frame is a '512x512' 'uint8' image.
+* `SyntheticTexture_%i_MagR%f_Oct%i.tif`: The synthetic frames with Perlin noise added to the textured region.
+Each frame is a '200x512x512' 'uint8' image.